Celumusa91/Second-Hand-Car-Price-Prediction/README.md

 All data cleaning steps and analysis were done inside R-studio using R-markdown format.
 The following packages were used for the analysis;

-library(readr) -> For importing data into the environment
+- library(readr) -> For importing data into the environment

-library(dplyr) -> For data manipulation
+- library(dplyr) -> For data manipulation

-library(ggplot2) -> To provide visualizations
+- library(ggplot2) -> To provide visualizations

-library(summarytools) -> For summary statistics
+- library(summarytools) -> For summary statistics

-library(patchwork) -> To make plot composition in R extremely simple and powerful
+- library(patchwork) -> To make plot composition in R extremely simple and powerful

-library(paletteer) -> A collection of various color palettes found in different R packages.
+- library(paletteer) -> A collection of various color palettes found in different R packages.

-library(tidymodels) -> For fitting models
+- library(tidymodels) -> For fitting models

 ## Data Preparation and Cleaning

--Imported the cars csv file into the environment
+- Imported the cars csv file into the environment

--Selected 12 features excluding CAR_ID from the total of 13 features in the file.
+- Selected 12 features excluding CAR_ID from the total of 13 features in the file.

--Transformed Fuel_Type, Owner_Type, Transmission and Year features from Character to factor features
+- Transformed Fuel_Type, Owner_Type, Transmission and Year features from Character to factor features